 71% use sunscreen for protection in the sun.
 81% use a hat or other head covering, and 80% use sunglasses.
 Women were more likely to wear sunglasses (85% vs 77% of men) and sunscreen (77% vs 66% of men), while men were the bigger hat wearers (87% vs 72% for women).
 Most people (66%) also tried to limit their time in the sun.

-59% don't want a tan – either sun or fake.
+59% don't want a tan, either real or fake.
 Women are more likely to seek a tan than men.
-(See our guide to self tanning if you're in the 'fake don't bake' camp.)

 76% hadn't heard of the 'teaspoon' recommendations for how much sunscreen to apply – that is, a teaspoon for each limb (this recommendation has increased to two teaspoons for each leg), two for the torso and one for the head and neck.
 Women (36%) were more likely to be aware of these recommendations than men (14%).